A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Experiments

 We verify the SD/LT method on the speaker recognition task, by comparing different forms of SD/LT (two special cases and one general form) and several baseline methods.
 To make the comparison fair, we categorize these methods by the data it requires: the no-data methods do not require any data from the test condition; the unparallel-data methods require data from the test condition but the data are independent from the enrollment data; the parallel-data methods require data from the test condition and the speakers are shared with the enrollment data.

-All the methods are based on the NL scoring approach, and the statistical models are trained with the PLDA model~\cite{Ioffe06} implemented in the Kaldi toolkit~\cite{povey2011kaldi}.
-The source code for the NL scoring has been published online\footnote{https://gitlab.com/csltstu/enroll-test-mismatch}.
+All the methods are based on the PLDA scoring, with the PLDA models~\cite{Ioffe06} implemented using the Kaldi toolkit~\cite{povey2011kaldi}.
+The SD/LT source code has been published online\footnote{https://gitlab.com/csltstu/enroll-test-mismatch}.